 What do I do if my visa is not approved in time for me to make it to the campus by the enrollment date?

-What are my options to defer my admission if I cannot obtain an F-1/J-1 visa to attend?
+What are my options to defer my admission if I can't obtain an F-1/J-1 visa?

 If you are unable to obtain a visa or will arrive late, you should contact your department or the admissions office and request information about your options for attending in a later semester.
 Cornell Tech students, please email firstname.lastname@example.org.

-Is there any emergency benefit in case of a family emergency requiring a trip home or a medical or dental emergency in the U.S.?
+Is there any help for a family emergency requiring a trip home or a health emergency in the U.S.?

 Where can I find a job on campus?

-Where can I find help with my I-9 employment authorization form?
+How can I get help with my I-9 employment authorization form?

 I’m in OPT/STEM OPT.
-When permitted by my employer, can I start to work remotely?
-If so, do I need to submit an updated I-983 or update the SEVP portal?
+When permitted by my employer, can I work remotely?

 My visa is expiring soon.
 Can I extend it from inside the U.S.?